JonasKruckenberg/tauri-docs-wip/src/background/security/context-isolation.md

 We highly suggest that you lock down your application whenever you use external Tauri APIs.
-As the developer, you can utilize the secure Isolation application to verify IPC inputs make sure they are within some expected parameters.
+As the developer, you can utilize the secure Isolation application to verify IPC inputs to make sure they are within some expected parameters.
 For example, you may want to check that a call to read or write a file is not trying to get to a path outside your application's expected locations. <br> Another example is making sure that a Tauri API HTTP fetch call is only setting the